CommunityPro/portfolio-html/README.md

     <a href="#"><img src="./assets/hashnode-icon.svg" alt="Hashnode"></a>
  </div>
 ```

+## META Tags
+Use <a href="https://metatags.io/">Metatags.io</a> to generate meta tags for sharing your portfolio and for SEO benefits.

 ## Styling
 We are using plain `CSS` for this project and you can find that in the `docs/css/` folder